Who Wants to Be a Millionaire? (British game show): Text game (2004–2007)

 On 23 October 2004 the show included a new feature called the "Walkaway Text Game".
 The competition was offered to viewers at home to play the text game where they had to answer the question, if a contestant decided to walk home with the cash prize they have got, by choosing the letters 'A, B, C or D' within 30 seconds to a specific mobile number.
 The viewer who answered the question won £1,000 by having their entries selected randomly.

 On 9 September 2006, there were some changes.
 The competition stayed the same but this time, they played it before some commercial breaks.
-A question to which the contestant had given their final answer, but the correct answer had not yet been revealed, was offered as a competition to viewers.
+A question to which the contestant had given their final answer but to which the correct answer had not yet been revealed was offered as a competition to viewers.
 Entry was via SMS text message at a cost of £1 per entry, and the competition ran through the commercial break, after which the answer was revealed and the game continued.
 One viewer who answered the question correctly won £1,000.
 The text game ended on 28 July 2007.

 Controversies

 Incorrect answer to question accepted

 On 8 March 1999, contestant Tony Kennedy reached the £64,000 question.
-He was asked "Theoretically, what is the minimum number of strokes with which a tennis player can win a set?", and given four possible answers – twelve, twenty-four, thirty-six, and forty-eight.
+He was asked "Theoretically, what is the minimum number of strokes with which a tennis player can win a set?", and given four possible answers: twelve, twenty-four, thirty-six, and forty-eight.
 Kennedy, who calculated that a player would need four shots to win a game, with six games in a set, answered twenty-four, and was told the answer was correct.
 However, the right answer is actually twelve.
 One viewer explained to The Irish Times: